WASdev/azure.websphere-traditional.singleserver/README.md

     * Options to deploy with existing WebSphere entitlement or with evaluation licens.
     * WebSphere administrator credential.
     * Database data source connection if user selects to connect a database.
-  * IBM Java JDK 8.
+  * IBM Java JDK 8 installed on the VM.